nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 1. Clone the nwisbeta site from GitHub, to your local machine.
    https://github.com/nwisbeta/nwisbeta.github.io.git

+   If you are working in a branch, set up the branch following Git commands or [use the GitHub interface to create a branch](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).

    If you already have a local copy of the site, pull a current version of the repository using Git commands.

 2. In Notepad++, open the nwisbeta.github.io folder as a workspace.

    From Notepad++ you can edit existing files and save changes locally.